Watching Notes: Episode 8

 1.27.20 Jack Todd sees the war as “immoral” but we get no explanation of why.

 Burns interviews O’Brien who talked about fleeing to Canada, and Todd, who did, but no one who took the arguably more principled course of going to jail rather than serve.
-5,000 Americans went to jail rather than serve in Vietnam but in all his coverage of the peace movement Burns doesn't mention them once.
+5,000 Americans went to jail rather than serve in Vietnam but in all his coverage of the peace movement Burns doesn't mention them once, let alone interview one.

 1.28.45 30,000 Canadians volunteered to fight in Vietnam.
 Burns doesn’t interview one.
 It’s all about the Americans.